robashton/blog/input/pages/Precedence grouping, you first.. no you (Odata parser)/content.markdown

 This is actually the same test as in our [Arithmetic Operators](/entries/adding-arithmetic-operators-to-our-odata-parser.html) post, only we've surrounded the div expression because we want that to happen all by itself.

-Well, Braces actually have the *highest* precedence, so they'll need to go at the very end of our parser.
+Well, Brackets actually have the *highest* precedence, so they'll need to go at the very end of our parser.

     FilterByValue =
       FilterNegateExpression